ishkin/Proton/docker/README.md

 ## Pull a ready docker image from the docker hub

-Use the pull command in the [Proton Docker Hub](https://hub.docker.com/r/fiware/proactivetechnologyonline/)
+Use the pull command in the [Proton Docker Hub](https://hub.docker.com/r/fiware/proactivetechnologyonline/), than continue from step 7 above.